Professional Bakers Share Tips for World Baking Day

 Excerpt from EVERYONE CAN BAKE by Dominique Ansel.Copyright © 2020 by Dominique Ansel.
 Reprinted by permission of Simon & Schuster, Inc, NY.

-To make home baking even easier, Sprinkles Cupcakes is launching a line of cupcake kits on Sunday in conjunction with World Baking Day.
+To make home baking even easier, Sprinkles Cupcakes is launching a line of cupcake kits.
+They're available for pre-order now for pick-up and delivery starting Monday, May 18th.

 Bake-Your-Own, or BYO-TO-GO as they're calling it, will contain their signature mix and recipe, frosting, spatulas and an assortment of decorations and sprinkles.
 The kit will be available to order online, by app or phone and costs $35.